laravel/docs/collections.md

         ]
     */

 Multiple grouping criteria may be passed as an array.
-Each array element will applied for the corresponding level within a multi-dimensional array:
+Each array element will be applied to the corresponding level within a multi-dimensional array:

     $data = new Collection([
         10 => ['user' => 1, 'skill' => 1, 'roles' => ['Role_1', 'Role_3']],